sebar-io/terraform-aws-s3-backend/README.md

 }
 ```

-You will need to replace the `${variable}` variables in `backend.tf` manually since terraform backend configurations do not support variables.
+You will need to replace the `${variables}` in `backend.tf` manually since terraform backend configurations do not support variables.

 ## Notes